LINDA WERTHEIMER, HOST:

 ROUBINI: Pleasure talking with you today.

 WERTHEIMER: Nouriel Roubini is a professor at New York University.
 He owns his own consultancy firm.
 We reached him in New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.